 Message from Attorney General Healey

-Thank you for the service and the sacrifices that you and your families have made to serve our country and Massachusetts.
-Whether you are a long time veteran, a recently activated member of the National Guard or Reserves, active duty military personnel, or a newly returned servicemember, I am committed to ensuring that you and your family receive the benefits and protections you have earned.
+Thank you for the service and sacrifices that you have made for our country and the Commonwealth of Massachusetts.
+Whether you are on your first tour of duty, have recently separated or retired, or are considering continuing your service through Active Duty, Guard, or Reserves, I am committed to ensuring that you are made aware and have access to all the benefits and protections you or your loved ones have earned.

-The Attorney General’s Office enforces certain federal and state laws protecting the rights of veterans and servicemembers.
-If you are a veteran or are currently serving in the United States Military, including the National Guard or Reserves, there are laws designed to protect you against discrimination in employment, help you avoid credit or foreclosure problems, and maximize your healthcare, disability, and education benefits.
-This website is designed to help inform you of your rights, and the benefits and protections available.
+If you are a Veteran or are currently serving in the United States Military, including the National Guard or Reserves, there are laws designed to protect you against discrimination in employment, help you avoid credit or foreclosure problems, and maximize your healthcare, disability, and education benefits.
+This guide is designed to help inform you of your rights, and the benefits and protections available to you.

 It is an honor and a privilege to serve you and the Commonwealth.

 Some of the information in this guide concerns specific laws and regulations.
 This information is provided as a general educational resource and is not meant to be legal advice of any kind.
 The information provided here may or may not apply to each individual’s circumstances.
 In addition, this guide is current through October 2016.
 As rules and regulations change, portions may become obsolete.